opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 14 actionable tasks: 13 executed, 1 up-to-date
 ```

-We now switch to version 2.16.0, in which the MacOS Arm64 snapshot has been published, and try again:
+Then switch to the 2.16.0 version, in which the macOS ARM64 snapshot is available, and try again:

 ```bash
 # Checkout 2.16